Chymyst/chymyst-core/docs/chymyst01.md

 Now the chemistry is fully deterministic, without the need to assign priorities to reactions.

-The chemical machine forces the programmer to design the chemistry in such a way that the order of running reactions is completely determined by the data on the available molecules.
+The chemical machine paradigm forces the programmer to design the chemistry in such a way that the order of running reactions is completely determined by the data on the available molecules.

-Another way of maintaining determinism is to avoid writing reactions that might shadow each other.
+Another way of maintaining determinism is to avoid writing reactions that might shadow each other's input molecules.
 Here is equivalent code with just one reaction:

 ```scala